sptrakesh/s3-proxy/README.md

 THe following environment variables may be used to specify additional configuration values to the proxy server.
 * `ALLOWED_ORIGINS` - Comma separated list of origins supported for sending CORS headers.
+* `SINGLE_THREADED` - If set to `true`, the `--threads` value will be used to configure the number or worker threads, while the server will be run on a single thread.

 ```shell
 ALLOWED_ORIGINS='["http://127.0.0.1:8080", "http://localhost:8080", "http://local.sptci.com:8080"]' <path to>/s3proxy [options]